darius-at-home/aloio-hugo-v0/content/posts/against-rationalism.md

 ---
 title: "Against Rationalism"
 date: 2023-03-04T08:55:54-08:00
-summary: Intro for some later-on houghts about cognition and the evolution of same.
+summary: Intro for some later-on thoughts about cognition and the evolution of same.
-draft: true
 tags:
     - against-rationalism
     - metablogging